‘Humiliated’ Rioter Jessica Watkins Vows to Ditch the Oath Keepers: ‘Time to Let All of That Go’

-Jessica Watkins, an Oath Keeper accused of preparing and training for at least two months to “fight hand to hand” to take over the Capitol, spoke out publicly for the first time in court Friday afternoon, claiming she plans to leave the far-right paramilitary group behind.
+Jessica Watkins, an Oath Keeper accused of preparing and training for at least two months to “fight hand to hand” to take over the Capitol, spoke out publicly for the first time in court Friday, claiming she plans to leave the far-right paramilitary group behind.

-“My fellow Oath Keepers have kind of turned my stomach against it,” Watkins said during a hearing that will decide whether she remains behind bars ahead of her trial.
+“My fellow Oath Keepers have kind of turned my stomach against it,” Watkins said during an afternoon detention hearing.
 “We’re done with that lifestyle ...
 I did it out of love for my country but it’s time to let all of that go.”

 Prosecutors have argued that Watkins’ continued loyalty to the Oath Keepers justifies their request to keep her detained pending trial—but she now insists she no longer wants to be affiliated with the militia group.